 - Repetition, Knowledge and the Actor.
 Paper and workshop.
 Performance-as-Research Working Group at International Federation for Theatre Research (IFTR) Annual Conference, Munich, July 2010.

 - Nakedly Democratic Hanky Panky with Ursula Martinez.
 Performance, Identity, Community Working Group at Theatre and Performance Research Association (TaPRA) Annual Conference, University of Plymouth, UK, September 2009.

-- Ghosting Myself: Character, Memory and Presence in Nora and I. Paper on my solo show, delivered as an artist dialogue with Dr Cathy Turner at the Performing Presence International Conference, Exeter University, UK, March 2009.
+- Ghosting Myself: Character, Memory and Presence in Nora and I. Paper on my final PhD solo performance, delivered as an artist dialogue with Dr Cathy Turner at the Performing Presence International Conference, Exeter University, UK, March 2009.

 - Conceptualising Performer Intuition, delivered through 20th-21st Century Performer Training Group at TaPRA Annual Conference, Birmingham University, UK, September, 2007.